dd32/td-gh-ex/README.md

 ## Change Log

+**= 2.3.0 =**
+- Created sanitize callback for WordPress Customizer
+- Removed  add_shortcode functionality (plugin territory)
+- Escaped URLs where needed
+- Added support for title-tag as for WordPress 4.1
+- Some minor code cleanup

+**= 2.2.2 =**

+- Added Bulgarian translation thanks to Kaloyan Dimitrov

+**= 2.2.1 =**

+- Code cleanup
+- Updated Genericons to versions 3.3

 **= 2.2.0 =**
 - Added full WPML plugin support.
 We have also made it certified by WPML.